wilvk/sample-deploy-pipeline/handling-secrets.md

 Copy the encrypted vault file contents from the previous `cat env_secrets` command to the clipboard.

-Create a file in the sample-flask-app repository called `env_secrets` and paste the vault contents into this file.
+Create a file in the `sample-flask-app` repository in the base path called `env_secrets` and paste the encrypted Vault contents into this file.

 Save the file, commit the changes and push the commit to your fork of the repository.
-This is error-prone, so check what is pasted is what is in the original file before saving.
+This step is error-prone, so check what is pasted is what is in the original file before saving.

 ## Updating the app config

-In the sample-flask-app repository open the file `web/config.py` in your editor.
+In the `sample-flask-app` repository open the file `web/config.py` in your editor.

 Change line 7 and 8 from: